power of attorney witness affidavit form power of attorney witness affidavit form

 Implications of Not Having a Witness Affidavit

 Lack of a witness affidavit within a POA can lead to unwanted legal ramifications and unsuccessful enforcement.
-No affidavit raises questions about the legitimacy of the document and the principal’s mental capacity during signing.
+No affidavit raises questions about the legitimacy of the document and the principal’s mental capacity during the signing.
 Courts might decline acknowledgment, believing undue influence or coercion.
 Simultaneously, the absence of a witnessed affidavit can cause conflicts among the principal’s associates, igniting doubts about the agent’s intentions or the scope of authority.

 Implications Consequences